daxter-army/ubuntu_guide/readme.md

-# Ubuntu Tricks
+# Ubuntu Guide
-* Some tips, tricks, hacks, & solutions for ubuntu
+* Some tips, tricks, hacks, customizations and solutions for ubuntu.